wintimes/OrangePiShrink/README.md

 # Special For OrangePi #
 > FOR expanding the Filesystem when image booted the first time
-* Before GETTING your Pi-IMG，you have to use this script or restart the resize service on your terminal
+* Before GETTING your Pi-IMG，you have to use this script `resize-service-restart.sh` or restart the resize service on your terminal
 * Download this scrpit **resize-service-restart.sh** on your OrangePi
   ```bash
   git clone https://github.com/wintimes/OrangePiShrink.git